neuropoly/data-management/internal-server.md

     (echo Host data.neuro.polymtl.ca; echo HostName 132.207.65.204) >> ~/.ssh/config
     ```

-0. You must have a unix OS. `git-annex` is simply not compatible with anything else:
+0. You must have a unix OS. `git-annex` is simply not compatible with anything else.
     * _Linux_
     * _BSD_
     * _macOS_
-    * if you have Windows you can either
+    * if *Windows*, either
 	* use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
         * install a Linux virtual machine using e.g. [VirtualBox](https://virtualbox.org/)
 1. Make sure you have `git` and `git-annex>=8` installed.